About RTA Relax and Ride/Music City Star

 Services of the Regional Transportation Authority

-RTA operates six regional bus routes between downtown Nashville and Murfreesboro, Gallatin/Hendersonville, Franklin/Brentwood, Spring Hill/Thompson's Station, Springfield/Joelton and Clarksville.
-RTA works closely with the Metropolitan Transit Authority (www.nashvillemta.org) linking riders with 40 routes provided throughout Davidson County.
+RTA operates nine regional bus routes between downtown Nashville and the following cities: Brentwood, Clarksville, Franklin, Gallatin, Hendersonville, Joelton, La Vergne, Murfreesboro, Smyrna, Springfield, Spring Hill, and Thompson's Station.
+RTA works closely with the Nashville Metropolitan Transit Authority (www.nashvillemta.org) linking riders with 46 routes provided throughout Davidson County.
 In addition, RTA's rideshare program organizes vanpools and carpools for commuters throughout Middle Tennessee.

 As an FTA recipient agency, RTA must set and meet annual overall Disadvantaged Business Enterprise (DBE) Goals.
 In accordance with the FTA regulation, RTA has chosen to calculate its DBE Goal by adopting the Goal developed by the Tennessee Department of Transportation (TDOT) as TDOT is a DOT recipient agency and both agencies procure from the same general area.
 Based on the appropriate methodology, RTA has set its Federal Fiscal Year 2012-2014 DBE Goal (pdf) at 2%.

 The Regional Transportation Authority office is open Monday through Friday from 8 a.m. to 4:30 p.m.
 The RTA office is closed on New Year's Day, Martin Luther King, Jr. Day, Memorial Day, Independence Day, Labor Day, Thanksgiving and Christmas.
 RTA services do not operate on these holidays.

 The State of Tennessee provides a free, state-wide assisted relay service at 711 so people who use text telephone (TTY) or other assisted device are able to have phone conversations with people who do not have TTY numbers.